-Why U.S.-Based Transcription Matters: The Communication Gap
+How U.S.-Based Transcription Eliminates the Communication Gap

-If you’ve ever played the telephone game, or misheard the lyrics to a popular song, you know exactly what we’re talking about.
+If you’ve ever played telephone, or misheard the lyrics to a song, you know exactly what we’re talking about.
 One person hears “There’s a bad moon on the rise” while another person hears “There’s a bathroom on the right.”
-Since these sorts of misunderstandings can happen to native English speakers from time to time, it should come as no surprise that they’re even more likely to occur when non-native speakers attempt to transcribe English audio files.
+Since these sorts of misunderstandings happen to native English speakers from time to time, it shouldn’t be surprising that they’re even more likely to occur when non-native speakers attempt to transcribe English audio files.